Communications Rules and Prospectus Delivery

 Exam Tip: Gotchas

-- A Rule 134 tombstone ad can list the issuer, the underwriters, and where to get a prospectus, but it cannot contain performance projections, recommendations, or sales pitches.
+- A tombstone ad can list the issuer, the underwriters, and where to get a prospectus, but it cannot contain performance projections, recommendations, or sales pitches.
 The exam tests this by listing permitted and not-permitted items.

-Securities Exchange Act Rule 15c2-8 governs the BD's obligation to deliver preliminary and final prospectuses in connection with registered offerings.
+The SEC's prospectus-delivery rule governs the BD's obligation to deliver preliminary and final prospectuses in connection with registered offerings.
 It is the operational backbone of prospectus delivery.

 The 48-Hour Rule